Zedbishop/eliemugabutuje.wixsite.com/README.md

 JSY is an online lifestyle and accessories store offering a curated selection of trendy, affordable products.
 Whether you're shopping for yourself or looking for the perfect gift, JSY brings together style and value under one roof.

 Product Categories
-CategoryDescription🏠 Home & LivingCoastal plates, geometric bedding, and everyday home essentials AccessoriesTote bags, phone cases, patterned socks, and more📝 StationeryPlanners, notepads, pens, binder clips, and desk must-haves BundlesCurated product bundles for extra value🏷️ SaleEnd-of-season deals and discounted items
+CategoryDescription Home & LivingCoastal plates, geometric bedding, and everyday home essentials AccessoriesTote bags, phone cases, patterned socks, and more StationeryPlanners, notepads, pens, binder clips, and desk must-haves BundlesCurated product bundles for extra value SaleEnd-of-season deals and discounted items

 Features